martinrm77/bottle-kerberos/README.rst

 require authentication, and changing them to accept the authenticated user principal as their first argument::

-    from flask_kerberos import requires_authentication
+    from bottle_kerberos import requires_authentication

-    @app.route("/protected")
+    @route("/protected")
     @requires_authentication
     def protected_view(user):
         ...

-Flask-Kerberos assumes that the service will be running using the hostname of the host on which the application is run.
+Bottle-Kerberos assumes that the service will be running using the hostname of the host on which the application is run.
 If this is not the case, you can override it by initializing the module::

-    from flask_kerberos import init_kerberos
+    from bottle_kerberos import init_kerberos

     init_kerberos(app, hostname='example.com')